We are a wholly voluntary group. Nobody in the charity is paid for their time!

 All team members will need to learn some key skills, which we can teach in-house if you do not already have them:

 - First Aid

 Water Rescue Members

 Additional skills in water rescue, for those members who are interested in it, will come after basic training.
-Only members who commit to fundraising, land-search and team operations will progress to water rescue since it requires a lot of team commitment to help you in return.
+Only members who commit to fundraising, land-search and team operations will progress to water rescue since it requires a lot of team commitment and money to help you in return.

 Search Dog Handlers